-- All parents are actively encouraged to take part in the school events, which may include coming to class assemblies, attending workshops or meetings with class teacher and/or other professionals. - Don't wait if something is bothering you or your child. - Help your child to be organised for school every day and to complete any homework tasks. - Tell your child's class teacher if they are struggling.
+- All parents are actively encouraged to take part in the school events, which may include coming to class assemblies, attending workshops or meetings with class teacher and/or other professionals. - Don't wait to ask for help or share information if something is bothering you or your child. - Work with your child's class teacher to develop the Learning Support Plan and take active steps to support this learning at home. - Help your child to be organised for school every day and to complete any homework tasks as appropriate. - Tell your child's class teacher if they are struggling and check-in with them to celebrate their successes too.